PrivacyHawk Logo

 1 - Strong Password Policies:

-In the digital world, a password often acts as the first line of defense against unauthorized access.
+In the digital world, a password often acts as the first line of defence against unauthorized access.
 Strengthening your password policies can considerably enhance your online security.

 • Using Unique, Complex Passwords: